sschneiderLD/ss-se/README.md

 1. **Release flag** – Toggle `new-dashboard-section` on/off in LaunchDarkly to show or hide the new section (no redeploy).
 2. **User targeting** – Use the switcher to toggle between Free and Premium contexts.
 The `premium-feature` content only appears for Premium.
 3. **A/B variation** – The signup button text and style change based on `signup-button-variant`.
 Click the button to send a metric event (value 3 for "Sign up", 10 for "Get started") for experimentation.
 4. **Kill switch** – The **Your Account Details** section shows account fields.
-When the flag is on, values display as `ERROR` in red.
+When the flag is on and set to V2, values display as `ERROR` in red.
 Click **Trigger Kill Switch** to turn the flag off and restore normal values.
-The backend evaluates the flag server-side; switch contexts to see per-user evaluation.
+Then turn the flag back on and set to a default value of V1, add a custom rule targeting **debug** is **true**, and serve V2.
+This allows a developer to see the error live in production while not impacting other users.

 ## Project Structure